-This vehicle comes with a hang tag and labels containing important safety information.
+This ATV comes with a hang tag and labels containing important safety information.
+The labels should be considered as permanent parts of the vehicle.
+If a label comes off or becomes hard to read, please contact an authorized Bombardier ATV dealer for replacements.
 Any person who rides this vehicle should read and understand this information before riding.